-- Sometimes periodontal disease (gum disease and bone disease) can initiate an infection within the nerve
+Sometimes periodontal disease (gum disease and bone disease) can initiate an infection within the nerve

 Some of the symptoms of an inflamed nerve are cold and hot sensitivity and pain that can radiate to other teeth, this is why it is important to do appropriate tests to locate the source of the pain before any treatment is being done.

 Often times the patient cannot pin-point the tooth that is causing the pain and it is the dentist’s responsibility to locate the problematic tooth.

 A tooth consists of one or more roots (which are positioned within the jaw bone) and a crown (which is the portion we use to chew).
 Inside the roots of the tooth there is a system of nerve canals which house the nerves and the blood supply to the tooth.
 When the tooth becomes painful usually it is an indication that the nerve of the tooth has become irritated or infected in which case a root canal therapy is needed.

 Root Canal Las Vegas

-Our dentist will inspect your troubled teeth and perform the procedure fast and as painless as possible.
+Our root canal dentist will inspect your troubled teeth and perform the procedure fast and as painless as possible.

 - Dr. Jafarifar will anesthetize the tooth using local anesthetic